ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 ## An aside: Code comments

-A debate that will rage forever: what do you call this symbol?
+Here's a debate that will rage until the end of time: what do you call this symbol?

 ```
                #
 ```

 Is it a number sign?
 Is it a pound sign?
 Is it a hashtag?
 Is it a waffle?